zranger1/pixelblaze-client/README.md

 controlling one or more Pixelblaze LED controllers.
 Requires Python 3 and the websocket-client module.

-## Current Version: v0.9.3
+## Current Version: v0.9.4
+Behavior changes around writes to flash, pattern caching, a few new commands...

+- Documented getPixelCount/setPixelCount(), which lets you get and set the number of LEDs attached to your Pixelblaze.
+- added the pause() and unpause() commands.
+- getPatternList() is now cached, for greatly improved performance.
+The cache timeout can be set by calling setCacheRefreshTime(seconds).
+The default is 600 seconds, or 10 minutes.
+- Reduced unneccessary flash writes - setActivePattern(), setActivePatternId() and setBrightness() now take an optional saveFlash parameter, which is False by default, and uses the enable_flash_save() safety mechanism (described in the API documentation) to prevent inadvertent flash saves.

+## v0.9.3
-Minor update - fixed Pixelblaze.waitforEmptyQueue() to actually do what it says in the documentation.
+Minor update - fixed endian-ness related bug in the enumerator, and changed Pixelblaze.waitforEmptyQueue() to actually do what it says in the documentation.
 (It was throwing an exception on timeouts, rather than returning False as described.
 Thanks to [Nick_W](https://github.com/NickWaterton) for finding the bug and suggesting a fix!)

 ## Previously...
 See [changelog.md](https://github.com/zranger1/pixelblaze-client/blob/main/changelog.md) for details on previous versions.

 ## Requirements
-Python 3.4-3.8 (written and tested on 3.7.7)
+Python 3.4-3.10

-websocket-client (installable via pip, or from https://github.com/websocket-client/websocket-client (Python 3.8 and above are not yet officially supported by websocket-client module)
+websocket-client (installable via pip, or from https://github.com/websocket-client/websocket-client

 ## Known Issues
-Will not work if you've got the Pixelblaze web UI running on the same computer (actually, the same network interface).
-Trying to create a Pixelblaze object under those circumstances will generate an exception.
-The browser does not want to share the socket, and strange things might happen even if it did.
+May be cranky if you have multiple programs/computers/browsers connected to your Pixelblaze.
+In the end, this is due to an ESP32 limitation on simultaneous connections, but having the latest Pixelblaze firmware can help things.

 I've gone to a some length to put an easy-to-program synchronous interface over what is essentially an asynchronous communication system.
 At this point, it's good, but not perfect.
 It may behave oddly if you are